MeGysssTaa/ReflexIssueTracker/CONTRIBUTING.md

 ## General
 When creating a new issue, a pre-filled text field can be noticed.
-Please do not erase anything in it unless you are asking a very simply question or suggesting a very simple and small feature.
+Please do not erase anything in it unless you are asking a very simple question or suggesting a very simple and small feature.

 ## Filling the template